violapterin/dotfiles/README.md

-# Templates and Settings
+# Templates, Configuration files, and Related Notes
-*as of late 2016*
+*Mostly Dec.
+2016 to Jan.
+2017*

-This repo backs up templates and settings I commonly use.
+This repo backs up templates I commonly use, settings for some programs, and several related notes.

 ## My `.vimrc`

 The `.vimrc` is a plain text file that holds desired settings to be initialized in Vim.
+(Here `rc` means "run commands", a phrase originated in Unix-like systems.)
 It specifies read-and-write settings, search-and-replace options, self-defined shortcuts, user-implemented functions, and more.
 If saved in the current user's home, it is read in runtime, and applied by, Vim.

-One short note on end-of-line styles of different file formats, and another longer note on "solarized" and other color schemes, are to be found in this repo.
+Two notes, "End-of-line characters", and "The 'solarized' and other color schemes for Vim", are to be found in this repo.

 ## My `.bashrc` and `.bash_profile`